whiteducksoftware/clockodo-automation/README.md

 - Function App
 - Application Insights

 By default, the deployment will create two functions that will perform backups on a daily and monthly basis.
+For more information check out the repository's [Wiki](https://github.com/whiteducksoftware/clockodo-automation/wiki) page.

 ### Prerequisites
 - Azure Subscription